JetBrains/kotlin-web-site/docs/topics/gradle.md

 #### Setting JDK version with the Task DSL

-The Task DSL allows setting any JDK version for any task implementing `UsesKotlinJavaToolchain` interface.
+The Task DSL allows setting any JDK version for any task implementing the `UsesKotlinJavaToolchain` interface.
-At the moment, such tasks are the `KotlinCompile` and the `KaptTask`.
+At the moment, these tasks are `KotlinCompile` and `KaptTask`.
 If you want Gradle to search for the major JDK version, replace the <MAJOR_JDK_VERSION> placeholder in your build script:

 <tabs>